listenzcc/distributed_workers/BCI_components/How-to-Use.md

 | Client | UI and Game simulators, in ONLINE mode  | [client_online.py](./client_online.py)                 |
 | EEG    | EEG device simulator                    | [tcp_server.py](../EEG_Device_Simulator/tcp_server.py) |

-## Start order
+## Start testing demo

 One should follow the order to start the testing demo.

 1. Run EEG simulator
     Start EEG device simulator.
     When BCI is working, it will feed simulated data to MATLAB backend.